 If a user account or system is compromised, use Impact to quickly determine the potential lateral movement of the attack and take action to prevent additional compromise.

-When a user logs in to a computer, either locally or remotely, a session is created that caches the user credentials in memory, typically until a restart.
+When a user logs in to a computer, either locally or remotely, a session is created that caches the user credentials in memory for 72 hours and until a restart.
 Attackers can use malicious tools, often referred to as credential dumpers, to access these cached credentials.
 Attackers then use the credentials to impersonate the compromised user and gain access to other systems in your environment.
 This potential lateral movement is more severe if the compromised user is a member of privileged groups, which might contain additional nested groups, and can rapidly compromise a large number of systems in your environment.

 In Impact, this potential lateral movement is broken down further into outbound impact and inbound impact.

 The endpoints or users that an attacker can breach from the current endpoint, user, or group (asset).
 Use outbound impact to answer the question: what endpoints, users, and groups can an attacker potentially breach through lateral movement if this asset is compromised?